 - Demonstrate excellent verbal, written communication and presentation skills across a range of academic and disciplinary activities, including research, assessment, dissemination and communication with diverse audiences; - 10.
 Solve complex real-world problems within their degree specialisation, using a range of appropriate laboratory, computational or field skills; - 11.
 Create independent, enquiry-based, extended and novel work that demonstrates critical analysis and evaluation. - 12.
-Demonstrate a foundation of knowledge in core business disciplines - 13.
-Demonstrate the capability to apply this knowledge - 14.
+Demonstrate an awareness of the outstanding research problems of their chosen Life Science specialities through exploring topics in the final year, research-led modules and be able to evaluate and understand how they are being or can be tackled. - 13.
+Display a strong sense of personal and professional identity as a life scientist, and feel confident to apply the scientific method to real-world life science problems; - 14.
+Demonstrate a foundation of knowledge in core business disciplines - 15.
+Demonstrate the capability to apply this knowledge - 16.
 Continue to develop their personal skill set